|

 When freedom and belonging unite, man finds his natural place.
 When they are detached, each becomes a virtual reality of its own.
 Too much freedom can detach man from the tendency toward belonging – toward belonging to reality.
 When belonging then recedes, it turns into rigidity, which is a prime example of detachment and of the lack of balance between freedom and belonging.
 It is the result of the two opposing tendencies existing separately.
 Side by side, each attempts to live at the other’s expense, rather than living together as one.

-When the urge for freedom and the urge for belonging are allowed to interfere with one another, rather than cooperating as content within container, a virtual reality is created, and turns into its own game, its own artificial bubble.
+Judgment disconnects from compassion, as divisiveness separates the Godly formula: “God rose and blended the measure of compassion into the measure of judgment” - creating a freedom and a belonging that interfere with one another, rather than cooperating as content within container.
+A virtual reality is created, and turns into its own game, its own artificial bubble.
 Rigidity develops within this artificial bubble.
 Dependency develops as well.
 One becomes dependent on the rules of the game, which serve to blur reality.

 The truth that Bilam discovered and revealed – that the family unit constitutes a model and a criterion for a natural human reality, in which truth and peace encounter one another – he then succeeded in distorting, in his wicked cunning.
 The evil rasha drew the yeast out of the dough.
 He drew out intimate relations, removed them from the greater picture of the family unit, and flaunted them against the sun as something independent, as something independently permissible, as an autonomous root and cause to be encouraged in itself.